haritkapadia/react-resume/README.md

 Run `npm start`, then open `localhost:3000` on Google Chrome and print the page as a PDF at 150% zoom.

-I've tried Firefox, it doesn't seem to be able to fit the site on the page.
+I've tried Firefox, it does not add hyperlinks.
 I've tried Chromium, it seems to be missing the scale feature when printing to a PDF.

+#### When Chrome misbehaves

+Sometimes, Google Chrome ignores your desired page size.
+In this case, consider using `python make-pdf.py`.

+You will need the `pdftk` and `google-chrome-stable` executables on your PATH.
+The script operates by shrinking the PDF's MediaBox such that it is letter-sized.

 ### Text